 Defensive behaviour (when we go to war trying to “prove” why our behaviour is justified), is no different than a child having a tantrum.

-If you end the argument feeling superior, righteous and justified, as I often have, I guarantee you are still interacting with your “child mind.”
+If you end the argument feeling superior, righteous and justified, as I often have, I guarantee you are still interacting with the childish version of your mind.

-When we can zoom out and see that nothing is black or white, and that multiple perspectives are at play in any situation, only then are we truly interacting using our wise/higher mind.
+When we can zoom out and see that nothing is black or white, and that multiple perspectives are at play in any situation, only then are we truly interacting using our wise mind – the wise guy.

 In Japan there is an art form called Kintsugi.